Rangers vs. Mariners Player Props Betting Odds

-Player prop bet options for Jarred Kelenic, Marcus Semien and others are available when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Monday (at 9:40 PM ET).
+Player prop bet options for Ty France, Marcus Semien and others are listed when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!